NiallBunting/uniffi-rs-dart/README.md

 This adds a binding for UniFFI to dart the language used by flutter.

-This is a work in progress and currently does not work.
+This is a work in progress and should not be trusted.

-Please contribute if you wish.
+Please contribute to the dart bindings!

+### To use

+Use the tool as usual and use the dart language argument during the build `--language dart`.

 ---

-The following is from the original repo:
+The following README is from the original repo

 ---